First Nations Advisory Committee

 - The priorities of student retention and parent/community involvement.

-at the Board Office, Centre for Education, 408 Wembley Drive, Sudbury.
+Meetings of the FNAC will be held at the Rainbow District School Board Centre for Education, 408 Wembley Drive, Sudbury.

 Meetings are open to the public.